 What is Loan?

-A loan is a debt in which a lender will lend the money and a borrower will borrow the money.
-A specific time limit will be set for the repayment of the debt money which includes both the interest amount and the principal amount which has been borrowed by the borrower from that lender.
-This principal amount is mostly paid in installments regularly.
-When every installment is the similar amount of money, it will be called an annuity.
+A loan is a debt in which a lender will lend the money, and a borrower will borrow the money.
+A specific time limit will be set for the repayment of the debt-money, which includes both the interest amount and the principal amount which has been borrowed by the borrower from that lender.
+This principle amount is mostly paid in installments regularly.
+When every installment is a similar amount of money, it will be called an annuity.

 What is Bond?

-- The key difference between a loan and bond is that a bond is highly tradeable.
-If you purchase a bond, there is usually a market place where you can trade the bonds.
-This means you can even sell the bond, rather than waiting for the end of the thirty-year period.
-In practical, people purchase bonds when they wish to increase their portfolio in that way.
+- The main difference is that a bond is highly tradeable.
+If you purchase a bond, there is usually a market place where you can trade it.
+It means you can even sell the bond, rather than waiting for the end of the thirty years.
+In practice, people purchase bonds when they wish to increase their portfolio in that way.
 Loans tend to be the agreements between borrowers and the banks.
 Loans are generally non-tradeable, and the bank will be obliged to see out the entire term of the loan.

 - Issuing bonds give the corporates significantly greater freedom to operate as they deem fit because it frees them from the restrictions that are often attached to the loans that are lent by the banks.
 Consider, for example, that lenders or the creditors often require corporates to agree to a variety of limitations, such as not to issue more debt or not to make corporate acquisitions until their loans are repaid entirely.